 - If you suspect temperomandibular joint syndrome, see your dentist.

-- Relaxation exercises are beneficial to reduce stress which often exacerbates the symptoms.
+- Relaxation exercises, massage and aromatherapy are beneficial to reduce stress, which often exacerbates the symptoms.

 - Background noise such as relaxing music or the radio can mask tinnitus.
 This can be particularly useful at night to help you off to sleep.
 'Tinnitus maskers' which look like a hearing aid are available and produce a noise to substitute or mask the ringing noises in your ears.
 As hearing loss often accompanies tinnitus, a tinnitus masker and hearing aid can be combined in the same device.